 Employees may also inactivate themselves on ARTLs by contacting the CMO.

-What are the NYSTEP Reason Codes For ARTL-Related Activities?
+What are the NYSTEP Reason Codes for ARTL-Related Activities?

 Appointments - the NYSTEP code TRL must be used by agencies to report an appointment from an ARTL.

-LAF - Separation of the employee from his/her hold
+LAF - Separation of the employee from his/her hold item pursuant to

-Further questions about the ARTL process may be directed to the CMO
+Further questions about the ARTL process may be directed to the CMO at

-S 78.
+§78.
 Transfer of personnel upon the abolition of positions in state civil service.